bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 Sender | Receiver | Frametype | Offset | Data bytes | CRC | BREAK

 <br>
 The sequence starts with the sender ID (byte 1) and the intended receiver ID (byte 2).
 Byte 3 contains the frametype.
 The frametype is the identification of the type of message that is transmitted.
 A frametype basically represents a table.
 Byte 4 contains the offset in bytes in the particular frametype.
 So it is the index of the item in the table.
+Most of the time you receive the entire table anyway so this byte might not have the same meaning in every datagram.
 Byte 5 and following contain the data.
 At the end of the message follows a CRC byte.<br>
 A datagram is terminated by a BREAK.<br>
 What the code does is listen on the bus for databytes until this BREAK appears.
 After the break it knows it has received a complete datagram.
 With all the datagram bytes in its buffer it will check if the first 3 bytes of the datagram match a known entry in the decoding list.
 If so, it will decode the datagram so you can use the value to send it to Domoticz.